quantavil/obsidian/Testing/2 - Software Test Life Cycle.md

 Requirements for the software to be built, are collected from the end users/clients by analysts and are documented in the form of Software Requirements Specifications (SRS).

-A Software Requirements Specification is a documented definition of a condition or ability that needs to be possessed by a system or its component to attain an objective of the user.

 ### Significance

-Requirement analysis is the first and the most significant stage in the SDLC as well as STLC because:

 -   Requirements are the basis to develop and validate a software.

 -   It provides the basis for planning the project, estimating the cost and predicting risks, if any.